Instructor Requirements and Resources

 UNLV prohibits romantic or sexual relationships between members of the University community when one of the individuals involved has direct professional influence or direct authority over the other.
 For further information, see UNLV Consensual Relationships Policy.

 Credit by Examination (CBE) for undergraduate courses offers students the opportunity to demonstrate previous mastery of college-level learning, and accelerates progress toward completion of their degrees, while decreasing tuition costs.
 CBE benefits the Department/School by freeing up seats in classes and increasing completion rates with a relatively low impact on faculty workload.
-In an effort to ensure that CBE is administered consistently across Campus, the following best practices are suggested as a list of minimal criteria for the creation/review of these exams.
+To ensure that CBE is administered consistently across Campus, the following best practices are suggested as a list of minimal criteria for the creation/review of these exams.

 Credit by examination shall: